robertfrosty/shift-yt-optimizer/README.md

 -Fixed function and added parameters for 'hideWorkMode'

-Need to update parameters to also hide mixes, podcasts and shorts (and any other new types that I've missed)

 ![screenshot of shift-yt-optimizer in use](./screenshots/shift_yt_screenshot1.PNG)

 As the summary above states, this is a simple open-source chrome extension written in vanilla JavaScript, CSS and of course, HTML, using the Chrome Extension format, although shortly there should be an extension for Firefox as well.
 I noticed a number of other Chrome Extensions that were similar but they all only worked on the homepage, so I decided to make one that worked all over the site, and didn't need the mouse to scroll before it would activate.